-In this section of the plan, the demographics of the population of Chartiers Township will be examined.
+The demographics of the population of Chartiers Township will be examined in this section of the Comprehensive Plan.
 Demographic patterns are important to analyze when developing a comprehensive plan in order to examine past trends, present status and anticipated future demands.
-Unless otherwise noted, all data is primarily compiled from the United States Census Bureau and, in particular, the decennial Census over the past thirty years.
+Unless otherwise noted, all data is primarily compiled from the United States Census Bureau and, in particular, the decennial Census.
 Characteristics that will be reviewed include population, age, race and household information.
 In subsequent sections, other census information will be used to examine housing, income and transportation.
 There is a strong interrelationship between the Township's demographic composition and the elements of the Comprehensive Plan including land use, housing, transportation and recreation.
 This analysis provides the basis for future planning efforts for the service needs of the community's residents.
 The information that can be gained from the Census is invaluable to show what is happening precisely with the demographics of the population of the Township.
 As stated in the 2005 Washington County Comprehensive Plan, "Examining the population... will offer an insight into what elected officials will need to address regarding future infrastructure decisions and service demands."
 This examination will also include information relating to Washington County, contiguous municipalities, the Commonwealth of Pennsylvania and the United States, which can provide a local, regional and national comparison and lends additional context to Chartiers Township's demographics.